Create ortho mapping products using the custom wizard

 Only Orthorectify Source Image Collection

-Unchecked—An orthomosaic is generated.
+Unchecked—An orthomosaic will be generated.

 Related topics